ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 All role menus from version 1 will no longer work with the set of new events

 # Role Reaction Menu
 - Version 1.4 - Cleanup + Further Simplification
 - Version 1.4.1 - Code cleanup with some visual changes
 - Version 1.4.2 - Further code cleanup + simplification
+- Version 1.4.3 - Minor fixes and updated setup
+- Version 1.4.4 - Reduced API load and added more failsafes to prevent erroring

 Changelog (1.4)
 - Removed some excess functions and code, simplifying it
 - Support for roles with spaces in their name when not tagging it